asminpaudel141/java-100program/README.md

 # 48.Write a Java program to implement inheritance
 # 49.Write a Java program to implement inheritance
 # 50.Write a Java program to implement inheritance
+# 51.Write a Java program to implement inheritance